felixwl/lsdm-project/README.md

 3. Is there a class of machines, according to their CPU, that stands out with a higher maintenance rate, as compared to other classes ?

+The cpu with capacity 0.5 have a higher maintenance rate.

 4. What is the distribution of the number of jobs/tasks per scheduling class?
 Comment on the results.

+The latency-sensitive jobs are more rare, and non-production jobs are most common, but the distribution between 0,1 and 2 is fairly even.

 5. Would you qualify the percentage of jobs/tasks that got killed or evicted as important?

+Yes, around 40%.

 6. Do tasks with a low scheduling class have a higher probability of being evicted?

+The opposite, actually.

 7. In general, do tasks from the same job run on the same machine?
 Comment on the observed locality strategy and its pros and cons.